Carfilzomib (By injection)

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, peripheral neuropathy (a nerve problem), low blood platelet levels, or a history of herpes zoster infection (shingles).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems, high blood pressure, heart disease, heart failure, heart rhythm problems, or a history of heart attack or blood clots.

-- This medicine may cause lightheadedness, dizziness, or tiredness.
-Stand or sit up slowly if you are dizzy.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+- This medicine may make you lightheaded or dizzy.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: